 The full form of BIS is Bank for International Settlements.
-BIS refers to the international financial institution which is established in the year 1930 under auspices of the international law and its aim is serving the central banks in promoting the monetary as well as the financial stability, fostering the international cooperation and acting as the bank for the different central banks along with facilitating the collaboration among those central banks.
+BIS refers to the international financial institution which is established in the year 1930 under auspices of the international law, and its aim is serving the central banks in promoting the monetary as well as the financial stability, fostering the international cooperation, and acting as the bank for the different central banks along with facilitating the collaboration among those central banks.

-- In the year 1973, Bank for International Settlements became an agent for the European monetary cooperation fund that was established by members of the European Union.
+- In the year 1973, Bank for International Settlements became an agent for the European monetary cooperation fund established by members of the European Union.
 So from the date of establishment and to date, It remained an important international financial institution.
 Presently head office of the BIS is in Basel, Switzerland.
 Along with this, BIS has two representative offices located in the Hong Kong SAR and Mexico City.

 The different roles performed by the bank for international settlements are as follows:

-- It fosters discussion among the different central banks along with facilitating the collaboration between them.
+- It fosters discussion among the different central banks, along with facilitating the collaboration between them.

-- It regulates the capital adequacy by setting different capital adequacy requirements which presently is one of the challenging tasks among the central banks.
+- It regulates the capital adequacy by setting different capital adequacy requirements, which presently is one of the challenging tasks among the central banks.

 - It acts as the prime counterparty for the central banks for all of their financial transactions.